cetz-package/cetz/src/util.typ

    if s.dash != auto {(dash: s.dash)})
 }

-/// Types that can get merged together to form a stroke
-#let _stroke-compat-types = (
-  stroke, color, length, dictionary
-)

 /// Merge dictionary a and b and return the result
 /// Prefers values of b.
 This function can merge Typst stroke types
 /// as if they were dictionaries.